reedes/vim-quotable/README.markdown

 `vim-quotable`

-`“Extend Vim to better support ‘typographic’ quote characters.”`
+`“Extend Vim to better support ‘typographic’ quote characters.” —Me`

 While Vim is renown for its text editing capabilities, it nevertheless retains a bias towards ASCII that stretches back to its roots.
 This can limit its